GammaRBurst/PathfinderUtilities/README.md

 * __An automatic system__ to apply templates and/or class levels to existing creatures or playable races was part of the project at the start, but I quickly realized that:
   * Adding class levels to monsters requires the knowledge of the monster role, an information that can be found only in the Bestiaries, which leaves about 1/4 of the material without this information.
   * There are a ton o classes, archetypes and prestige classes.
 Yes, it's in no way comparable to the number of creatures that can be found in the database, but then there are all the possible combinations of these classes, archetypes and prestige classes, each with its own set of rules and requirements.
 And the combinations have to be somehow significant.
   * Templates require a lot of information on the base creature.
-Informations that are not interesting to narrow down the results, such as the number of hit dice, but that risk to quickly clog the database.
-And every time a new template requires a new information, I would have to take all the books and look at all of them.
+Informations that are not always easy to insert into the database, such as immunity to fire or the presence of an exoskeleton.

   These are jobs for a human mind, not a machine.